 By now, you’ve probably heard of the Brazilian butt lift, a type of body contouring that blends butt augmentation with liposuction.
-Here in Mississauga, my patients love the Brazilian butt lift procedure because it lets them “repurpose” their existing, unwanted fat and use it to create something beautiful—that is, the voluminous, attractive, well-rounded buttocks that they often work hard to achieve in the gym (with limited success).
+Here in Mississauga and Toronto, my patients love the Brazilian butt lift (BBL for short) procedure because it lets them “repurpose” their existing, unwanted fat and use it to create something beautiful—that is, the voluminous, attractive, well-rounded buttocks that they often work hard to achieve in the gym (with limited success).
 But this specialized procedure isn’t for everyone.
 Let’s review some highlights to help you decide whether Brazilian butt lift is a good solution for your body and lifestyle.

 Why Get a Brazilian Butt Lift?